SwiftForWindows/SwiftForWindows.github.io/_posts/2016-05-15-Swift-for-Windows-MSVC-20160515.md

 What is this?
 -------------
-- Swift compiler for MSVC 64bit runtime.
+- Swift compiler for MSVC 64bit runtime

 Notice
 -------